-McDonald created the popular Skin by Mamie, and is the woman behind the skin of black-ish star Yara Shahidi, Mary J. Blige, Tasha Smith, and even Tamron Hall.
+McDonald created the popular Skin by Mamie and is the woman behind the skin of “Black-ish” star Yara Shahidi, Mary J. Blige, Tasha Smith, and even Tamron Hall.

 While she admitted Bassett’s skin relies heavily on her good genes passed down from generation to generation, she still shared some keys to how Bassett keeps it looking tight and right without surgery.